HoTCoffeeh: Hanbury Brown-Twiss correlation functions and radii from event-by-event hydrodynamics: Results

 The event-by-event distributions of the GF HBT radii are presented in Fig.~\ref{EBE_HBT_GF}.
 We note that the shape of all three distributions shows less variability with $K_T$ than seen in Figs.~\ref{EBE_SV_R2s_dist}{--}\ref{EBE_SV_R2l_dist} for the SV HBT radii.
 The relative widths of all three probability distributions is larger than in the SV case and, in particular, the $R^2_o$ distribution shows much less of a width difference between small and large pair momenta.

 The main reason for this can be seen in Fig.~\ref{EAGFHBT}a which shows that the GF HBT radii (by which the relative widths are normalized) are much smaller than the SV radii.
-A closer view, taking into account the information on the normalized variances shown in Fig.~\ref{EAGFHBT}b, reveals that also the variances of the GF HBT radii are smaller than those of the SV radii, but the larger reduction is seen by the radii themselves: a factor 6 for the squared transverse radii and a factor 10 for the squared longitudinal radius at $K_T=0$.
+A closer view, taking into account the information on the normalized variances shown in Fig.~\ref{EAGFHBT}b, reveals that also the variances of the GF HBT radii are smaller than those of the SV radii, but the larger reduction is seen by the radii themselves: a factor 6 for the squared transverse radii and a factor 3 for the squared longitudinal radius at $K_T=0$.

 The Gaussian widths of the correlation function are seen to be much less sensitive to the relatively small contribution of very long-lived resonances than the curvature at $q=0$ and are instead dominated by the bulk of pions being emitted either directly or from short-lived resonances.
-Still, these short-lived resonances significantly increase the GF squared radii of the full emission function (solid lines) over those of the directly emitted pions (dashed lines), by factors 2.5 and 1.6 for the transverse and longitudinal squared radii, respectively, at $K_T=0$.
+Still, these short-lived resonances significantly increase the GF squared radii of the full emission function (solid lines) over those of the directly emitted pions (dashed lines), by factors 2.5 and 2 for the transverse and longitudinal squared radii, respectively, at $K_T=0$.
 For the hydrodynamic sources studied here this resonance decay effect on the HBT radii is larger than what was observed in \cite{Wiedemann:1996ig} for a hydrodynamically motivated Gaussian model emission function.

 The pair momentum dependence of the relative widths of the HBT radii distributions are shown in Fig.~\ref{EAGFHBT}b.
-As for the SV method we see outward radii fluctuations that strongly increase with $K_T$, for the same reason as explained earlier, whereas the normalized variances of the transverse HBT radii show little variation with $K_T$.
+As for the SV method we see outward radii fluctuations that strongly increase with $K_T$, for the same reason as explained earlier, whereas the normalized variances of the sideward and longitudinal HBT radii show little variation with $K_T$.